 Remember, Google loves older links but wants to see fresh content.
 You don’t want to erase your pre-existing SEO value by changing the URL.

 Update the Meta Description

 Don’t neglect your meta description in the midst of all of this change.
-Best practice is that your post’s meta description is under 160 characters.
+Your post’s meta description should be under 160 characters.
 Google will use this snippet to help tell an audience what your content is about, so make sure that it is sufficiently descriptive and utilizes your main keyword phrase.

 Track Your Performance

 The most exciting part of all of this is being able to see the fruits of your labor!

 Keep a tally of where your post stood before your additions and be sure to check back in on the post in a few months to see where you’ve grown.
 This way you can understand how your updates have affected the overall performance of your blog post and give you a better idea of what posts you may need to target in the future.

 Content matters a TON to Google.
 More than that, freshness matters to Google.
 Utilize these steps to incorporate updated blog posts into your blogging strategy.

 At LAIRE, we call this process of making your content work smarter, ROPS, which stands for rework, optimize, publish, and share.
 We ROPS every single week as part of our own blog growth strategy, and it has been a huge success for increased conversions.

 If you’re interested in learning more about fine-tuning your current content marketing strategies, check out our free workbook.